datkumar/Configs/Browser/README.md

 #### Extensions

-I've stored [my list of Firefox extensions](https://github.com/datkumar/Configs/blob/main/config-files/firefox/extensions.txt) that you can download from the [add-ons page](https://addons.mozilla.org/en-US/firefox/extensions/)
+I've stored my list of Firefox extensions in `extensions.txt` file that you can download from the [add-ons page](https://addons.mozilla.org/en-US/firefox/extensions/)

 #### Bookmarks

-I've exported [my list of bookmarks](https://github.com/datkumar/Configs/blob/main/config-files/firefox/bookmarks.html) as an HTML file.
+I've exported my list of bookmarks in `bookmarks.html` as an HTML file.
 To enable bookmarks being saved as HTML file, visit `about:config` in search bar and set the `browser.bookmarks.autoExportHTML` property to `true`

 #### Tabs